IBM/openacc-openmp-tutorial/step.md

 * Hints:
   * Directives for data transfer operations exist in a variety of variants: `#pragma acc data (create|copyin|copyout|copy|present|...)`, where copy means copyin and copyout.
   * Directives of type `#pragma acc declare (create|copyin|...)` work well for global block variables like intrinsic types and structs.
 They also work for pointers, but what is created on the device is a variable that contains the value of the pointer, and no more.
   * It may be that the compiler has a hard time believing that a loop is parallelizable.
-Such a belief may be overridden using a `#pragma acc loop parallel` in the line preceding the loop.
+Such a belief may be overridden using a `#pragma acc loop independent` in the line preceding the loop.
 * Optional:
   *  Use `nvvp` to inspect host-to-device and device-to-host transfer sizes and throughputs, kernel register count, grid-size, block-size, etc... and verify that the values are just as you expected.
   * In the `Makefile` the PGI compiler is configured with the flag `-ta=tesla:pinned`.
 See if you can use change the mode from `pinned` to `managed` in order to avoid explicitly transferring the fields to/from the device.